Photo Archive, Book + Portfolio

 Course No. PHV 399-499 Credits: 0.0

-Elective credit can be given on a case-by-case basis for student internships developed through the Career Center office, with advance permission of instructor and department chair.
+Elective credit can be given on a case-by-case basis for student internships developed through the career services office, with advance permission of instructor and department chair.
+Fulfills Engaged Practice requirement.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.